-The six most populous states, California, Texas, Florida, New York, Illinois and Pennsylvania, are also the six biggest contributors to U.S. GDP, according to the Bureau of Economic Analysis.
+The seven most populous states, California, Texas, Florida, New York, Illinois, Pennsylvania and Ohio are also the seven biggest contributors to U.S. GDP, according to the Bureau of Economic Analysis.
 Yet, California is way ahead of the competition as far as per-capita contribution goes.
-While 12 percent of Americans live in California, the state contributed 14.6 percent to GDP in 2018.
-New York state, where just short of 6 percent of Americans live, had a share of 8.1 percent of GDP in 2019.
-Florida, which has a 6.5 percent share of population, only contributed 5.1 percent of GDP.
+While 12 percent of Americans live in California, the state contributed 14.8 percent to GDP in 2020.
+New York state, where 6.3 percent of Americans live, had a share of 7.6 percent of GDP in 2020.
+Florida, which has a 6 percent share of population, only contributed 5.1 percent of GDP.

 As far as regions go, the Southeast, including populous states Florida, Georgia and North Carolina, contributed the biggest share of roughly a fifth to U.S. GDP.
 The Far West had a share of just under one fifth, largely driven by California.